wailinkyaww/articles/data-mining/PDF Reader.md

 4. rectangle (draw a rectangle, need to specify x, y, width and height)

 Table borders, rows, and columns boundaries are best represented using rectangles.
-When reading the PDF content's using the libraries, to identify the tables, it should be just easy as
+When reading PDF content using libraries, identifying tables should be as simple as:
 - extracting all the rectangles
 - grouping those based on the layout (e.g., cell rectangle belongs to the parent table border rectangle)